vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

     Browser->>Browser: Reconcile React Tree
 </div>

-But Next brings React's unopinionated nature to its API implementation.
+But building APIs in Next can be inelegant.
-One can define APIs in Next but it's not very elegant and often can require a lot of boilerplate to wire up correctly to the frontend.
+One can define APIs in Next but it can require quite some boilerplate to wire up correctly to the frontend.
 And the middleware/proxy thing is really confusing.
 People have resorted to various ways to make this easier.
 One popular way is to use [`tRPC`](https://trpc.io/) where you write backend code and call it from your frontend